 Even so, Historic Hudson Valley assures that this year’s rendition of the Blaze is bigger, better, and more widespread than ever.
 In addition to its signature location in Croton-on-Hudson, it also operates second location at Old Bethpage Village Restoration, a historic site on Long Island in Nassau County.

-“We are fortunate and excited to be able to offer Blaze this year in two locations,” Historic Hudson Valley VP of Communications and Commerce Rob Schweitzer enthuses.
+“We are fortunate and excited to be able to offer Blaze in two locations,” Historic Hudson Valley VP of Communications and Commerce Rob Schweitzer enthuses.
 “Given the huge popularity of Blaze in Croton, we’ve long wanted to reach out to another historic site that could benefit from the exposure Blaze offers.”

 When it comes to construction, Creative Director Michael Natiello oversees a small team of local artists and Historic Hudson Valley staff to make sure all the pumpkins get carved and constructed in a timely manor.
 Professional lighting ensures that repeat and new exhibits alike enchant guests throughout the season.